cimug-org/cim-modeling-guide/docs/section5-cim-uml-modeling-rules-and-recommendations.md

 **TC57CIM Package Structure**

-TC57CIM is partitioned into packages corresponding to the IEC TC57 working groups and an additional package that describes the dependencies between the top-level IEC TC57 working group packages.
+The top-level "CIM" (formerly TC57CIM) package is partitioned into sub-packages corresponding to the IEC TC57 working groups and an additional package that describes the dependencies between the top-level IEC TC57 working group packages.
 The working groups are mapped to the corresponding UML top-level packages as follows:

-- WG13 - IEC61970 package,
+- WG13 - Grid (formerly IEC61970) package,

-- WG14 - IEC61968 package,
+- WG14 - Enterprise (formerly IEC61968)  package,

-- WG16 - IEC62325 package.
+- WG16 - Market (formerly IEC62325) package.

 Both the legacy and new top-level package structure are shown in Figure 5‑1 and Figure 5-2 respectively.